ampproject/amphtml/extensions/amp-script/amp-script.md

 - A shorter `max-age` may prevent inclusion in AMP Caches that have a [minimum SXG lifetime](https://github.com/ampproject/amppackager/blob/releases/docs/cache_requirements.md#google-amp-cache).

 If you don't publish signed exchanges, `max-age` does nothing.

-**development (optional, invalid)**

-A boolean attribute that disables the JS size and security constraints for a more convenient development experience.

-This attribute is not allowed by the AMP Validator and should not be used on pages in production.

 **common attributes**